se-rwth/se-rwth.github.io/_pages/research/Digital-Twins.md

 digital twins.
 A process may have several active participants, but not all of those need to be participating in each process definition, which allows various forms of automation of processes.
-Thus, a process step is executed automatically by the physical object, the digital twin (only), which means it is a form of data processing.
-In addition, it is executed by physical objects in the context, is executed by humans involved, or is executed by humans involved using the physical object.
+Thus, a process step may be executed automatically by the physical and digital twiins together, or even by one of them only.
+Data processing, e.g., is digital twin only activity.
+In addition, it a process step may be executed by physical objects of the neighboring context, may be executed by humans involved, or may be executed by humans together with both twins.

-Besides these foundations of digital twins, we have further investigated which DSLs are relevant for the Engineering of Digital Twins, self-adaptive digital twin architectures [[BBD+21a]](#BBD+21a), how to use
+Besides these foundations of digital twins, we have further investigated which DSLs are relevant for the engineering of Digital Twins, self-adaptive digital twin architectures [[BBD+21a]](#BBD+21a), how to use
 [Generative Software Engineering](/research/Generative-SE) for